pce-uw-jscript400/w2-express/readme.md

 * **Question:** Describe the purpose of both morgan and body-parser.
 Why do you think morgan is only being run when the application is run in development mode?

 * **Your Answer:**
+  `morgan` is a middleware that gives you the ability to create custom logging when developing your apps. `body-parser` is a middleware that gives you the ability to parse JSON data being submitted via HTTP `POST` request.

 ---